sekoyo/lightgrid/NOTES.md

 - Write medium articles under Lightfin and link to Datagrid. e.g. one about Solid
 - Context menu plugin
 - Automate doc page navigation buttons (prev/next)
-- More user friendly version of `GroupedColumns<Animal, React.ReactNode>` for each framework?
-  Have it as an option to import `<T, N>` ones from framework package without the N?
 - Add expand/collapse to header of expand cols
 - Consider how left/right/tab could edit adjacent cells
 - Virtualize itemDetails